khanhnguyenbui/RuleEngine_Backup_ForDeepEngine/BackupES.md

   }
 }
 ```
-Note that data has been transfer, so now we already have the previous snapshot, check by:
+Note that data has been transfered, so now we already have the previous snapshot, check by:
 ```
 GET /_snapshot/omnovos_backup/snapshot_1
 ```